Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Examples

+We emphasize that this example satisfies the hypotheses of both articles, \cite{VAC} and \cite{VM}.
+More precisely, it satisfies (H1), (H2) and (P) of \cite{VAC} and (H1), (H2) and (P) of \cite{VM}.
+In fact, by the variational principle, we have that $h(f)>0$. \end{example}

+\begin{example} Now we present a general idea to generate examples by perturbing the identity or an expanding map close to the identity.

-\begin{example} Let $f_0: \mathbb{T}^d \longrightarrow \mathbb{T}^d$ be a linear expanding map.
-Fix a covering $\mathcal{P}$ and an atom $P_1 \in \mathcal{P}$ which contains a periodic point (maybe fixed point) $p$.
-Then, consider a perturbation $f$, of $f_0$, inside $P_1$ by a pitchfork bifurcation, in a way that $p$ becomes a saddle for $f$.
-Therefore, $f$ coincides with $f_0$ in $P_1^c$, where we have uniform expansion.
-The perturbation can be made in a way that (f1) is satisfied, i.e., is never too contracting in $P_1$ and $f$ is still a topological mixing.
-Note that a small perturbation with the previous properties may not exist.
-If it does, then (f3) is satisfied.
-In this case, $m_1$ is absolutely continuous with respect to the Lebesgue measure which is an expanding conformal and positive measure on open sets.
-Hence, there can be no periodic attractors. \end{example} \begin{example} In the previous example, assume that $f_0$ is diagonalisable, with eigenvalues $1< 1+ a<\lambda$, associated to $e_1, e_2$ respectively, and $x_0$ is a fixed point.
+Let $f_0: \mathbb{T}^d \longrightarrow \mathbb{T}^d$ be an expanding map.
+Choose a covering $\mathcal{P}$ and an atom $P_1 \in \mathcal{P}$ that contains a periodic point (possibly a fixed point) $p$.
+Next, consider a perturbation $f$, of $f_0$, within $P_1$ using a pitchfork bifurcation in such a way that $p$ becomes a saddle point for $f$.
+Consequently, $f$ coincides with $f_0$ in $P_1^c$, where we have uniform expansion.
+The perturbation can be designed to satisfy condition (f1).
+This ensures that $f$ is never overly contracting in $P_1$, and it remains topologically mixing.
+However, it is important to note that a small perturbation with these properties may not always exist.
+If such a perturbation does exist, then condition (f3) can be satisfied.
+In this case, $m_1$ is absolutely continuous with respect to the Lebesgue measure, which is an expanding conformal and positive measure on open sets.
+Consequently, there can be no periodic attractors. \end{example} \begin{example} In the previous example, assume that $f_0$ is diagonalizable, with eigenvalues $1< 1+ a<\lambda$, associated with $e_1, e_2$, respectively, where $x_0$ is a fixed point.
 Fix $a,\epsilon> 0$ such that $\log(\frac{1+ a}{1- a})<\epsilon$ and

 Note that any smaller $a> 0$ will still satisfy these equations.